 For assets and liabilities that are recognised in the financial statements at fair value on a recurring basis, the Company determines when transfers are deemed to have occurred between Levels in the hierarchy at the end of each reporting period.

 Property, Plant and Equipment

-The Group's and the Company's property, plant and equipment are classified into the following classes - land held as temporary emphyteusis, buildings and furniture, fixtures, plant and equipment.
+The Group's and the Company's property, plant and equipment are classified into the following classes - land held as temporary emphyteusis, related aerodrome licence, buildings, furniture, fixtures, plant and equipment and motor vehicles.